Engr-Asad-Hussain/oop/README.md

 - Section 7.
 Multiple inheritance
   - [Multiple inheritance]() – learn how to implement multiple inheritance and understand how the method resolution order (MRO) works in Python.
   - [Mixin]() – introduce to you the mixin concept and how to implement mixin in Python.
+- Section 8.
+Descriptors
+  - [Descriptors]() – explain how descriptors work and how to use them to make the code reusable.